-Experts agree the best Mendoza wine tours are self-guided.
-Don’t make the mistake of splurging on a private tour, as so many others do.
+There are plenty of private Mendoza wine tours, however, it is possible to have a wonderful time on a self-guided tour too.
 In Mendoza, Argentina we set out for quality, not quantity.
 Our goal was to enjoy a winery or two, then enjoy lunches with mountainous vineyard views.

 Mendoza Argentina Wine Tours

-Private Mendoza wine tours are ungodly expensive ranging from $160-$190+ USD per person!
-And with two weeks in this area, and three wine regions to cover, we had the time to figure out how to be a bit more budget savvy.
+Private guided Mendoza wine tours can be ungodly expensive ranging from $160-$190+ USD per person.
+And with two weeks in this area, and three wine regions to cover, we had the time to figure out how to be a bit more budget-savvy.

 One of the biggest tips we can offer is to go to the Information Center at the corner of San Martín and Garibaldi.
-The English speaking agents offered information on where to get buses, the preferred bodegas, and many logistics that helped us plan our time here.
-Mendoza is comprised of 3 major wine areas; Luján de Cuyo, the Uco Valley, and Maipú.
-Here are our reflections on each.
+The English-speaking agents offered information on where to get buses, the preferred bodegas, and many logistics that helped us plan our time here.
+Mendoza is comprised of three major wine areas including Luján de Cuyo, the Uco Valley, and Maipú.

 Luján de Cuyo | Mendoza Argentina

 We purchased tickets at the local bus terminal (go to the Cata International service window and they’ll sell you tickets on Mitre) to get to Luján de Cuyo.
 It cost 11 pesos (USD 1.30).

 To get the most of the area, we stayed overnight in the highly recommended Luján de a Cuyo Bed and Breakfast.
 The reviews are true.

 The host, Nacho was wonderfully helpful in arranging our time in the area.
 He sits with each group upon your arrival to assist in planning your time in the region.
 So in addition to a wonderful B&B stay, he serves as a tour organizer.

 Primula Catina | Dante Robino | Roberto Bonfanti